APLMOOC/APLMOOC/docs/course/ch1/part4.md

 !!! info "Reducing parentheses"

     1. No APL expression needs to end with a closing parenthesis.
-It's redundant.
+This can be simplified.
     - For example, the expression `(2×3)+(4×5)` can be rewritten as `(2×3)+4×5`
     2. You never need two consecutive closing parentheses.
-It's redundant.
+This can also be simplified.
     - For example, the expression `(2×(3+4))÷5` is equivalent to `(2×3+4)÷5`
     3. If you can easily rewrite the expression to avoid parentheses, do so.
-    - For example, the expression `((2÷3)+4)×5` can be reversed to give `5×4+2÷3`
+    - For example, the expression `((2÷3)+4)×5` can be written as `5×4+2÷3`
     4. Do not shovel in extra parentheses in a panicked, desperate attempt to fix your code.
     Do shovel in parentheses if it genuinely helps the readability of your code.